-UN Environment, through its Coordination Team, will jointly participate in the Secretariat of the International Coalition for Green Development on the Belt and Road with Chinese counterparts.
-This will ensure our overall engagement with China and other Belt and Road countries takes place through the Coalition.
-The Secretariat will coordinate and identify priority areas and help to establish commissions/working groups of the Coalition.
-Our respective workstreams may engage directly with relevant working groups through correspondent thematic Lead Teams.
+UN Environment Programme, through its Green Belt and Road Coordination Team, will jointly participate in the Secretariat of the International Coalition for Green Development on the Belt and Road with Chinese counterparts.
+The Secretariat of the Coalition will coordinate and identify priority areas and help to establish working groups of the Coalition.
+UN Environment Programme's respective workstreams may engage directly with relevant working groups through correspondent Thematic Lead Teams.

-The Coalition will be supervised by an international advisory committee which is co-chaired by Erik and Minister of Environment of China and consists of about 10-12 international eminent persons (see Annex 3).
+The Coalition will be supervised by an international Advisory Committee that is co-chaired by the Executive Director of UN Environment Programme and the Minister of the Environmental Protection of the People's Republic of China. (see Annex 3)